romerogroup/pyprocar/docs/_sources/bandsdos.rst.txt

 	      default: ``fermi=None``

-:param mask:
+:param mask: If provided, it masks bands with projection values lower than ``mask``.
+Useful to remove unwanted bands from the band structure.
+For instance, in bands with very low contributions, there can still be visible bands.
+Using a mask with a low value can get rid of these.

-:param markersize:
+:param markersize: Size of the marker used for plotting.

-:param marker:
+:param marker: The shape of the marker used for plotting.
+E.g.- 'o'=circle, 's'=square, '-'=line.

 :param atoms: ``atoms`` define the projection of the atoms if any plot that is going to plotted in ``parametric`` mode.
 In other words it selects only the contribution of the atoms provided.
 This variable is only relavent for ``bands_mode='parametric'``, ``dos_mode='parametric'``, ``dos_mode='parametric_line'`` or ``dos_mode='stack_orbitals'``.
 Atoms has to be a python list(or numpy array) containing the atom indices.
 Atom indices has to be order of the input files of DFT package.
 For more information on the influence of ``atoms`` on the DOS plot please refer to the ``atoms`` section of Density of States plot.
 For more information on the influence of ``atoms`` on the bands plot please refer to the ``atoms`` section of Bands.